mvlabs/ze-workshop/docs/abstract.md

-# Middleware architectures in PHP with Zend Expressive
+# Sweet APIs with Middleware and Zend Expressive

 Middleware has recently become a must-know concept for PHP developers.
 With the advent of PSR-7, which standardized HTTP messages, many frameworks embraced and fostered the spread of such an